 So why Pelikan?
 When I started collecting fountain pens, I collected everything; Waterman, Sheaffer, Pilot, TWSBI, Parker, Esterbrook, etc. I had all types of filling systems and nibs and it was a great education in the history and evolution of the industry.
 At some point, I acquired a slightly used white Pelikan M205 and was instantly captivated by the piston filling system, clean design, and perfect balance in the hand.
 I started seeking out other Pelikans and before I knew it, the flock began to multiply exponentially.
 I was so taken with the brand that I started selling all of my prior acquisitions to fund my purchases and haven’t regretted it at all (though I have kept a very select few including that Vanishing Point that rekindled my journey).
 Now I collect Pelikan pens exclusively.
 To give my collecting a theme, I have focused on acquiring every variation of the M100 to M250 series, though the flock certainly isn’t limited to those lines.
 In the pursuit of this collection, I have acquired a lot of knowledge and perspective and now wish to give back to the community, hence this blog.
 Over time, I hope to share news, reviews, information, and perspectives on all things Pelikan and I welcome your interaction to help this site grow, thrive and serve as a resource for Pelikan lovers worldwide.
 Welcome and enjoy!

-For those who are interested in how I photograph my pens, all of the pen photography on this site is done with a Sony Alpha A99 DSLT, Slik U-212 tripod, remote release cord, and either a Minolta 50mm f2.8 Macro lens or a 100mm f2.8 Macro lens.
-I use a simple sweep made of heavy white paper with a white bounce reflector utilizing only available natural light.
+For those who are interested in how I photograph my pens, all of the pen photography on this site is done with a Sony α99 II, Manfrotto 055 tripod, remote release, and either a Sony 50mm f2.8 Macro lens or a 100mm f2.8 Macro lens.
+I use either a simple sweep made of heavy white paper with a white bounce reflector utilizing only available natural light or the Foldio 3 tabletop studio.
 Post processing is accomplished in photoshop and generally consist of some levels and color adjustments before rendering the final product that you see on this site.